vasyavo/signalmaster/README.md

 Individualized credentials per client connection; requested from the Xirsys Restful API v3.

-## Setup

-1) Apply the Xirsys API Path/Gateway and Account Info to the development.json and production.json files.
-2) Configure signalmaster server to run over HTTPS

 ## signalmaster

 A simple signaling server for clients to connect and do signaling for WebRTC.